 Art 585 Sculpture

 FrenchStudents will be placed at appropriate levels for acquisition.

 J-TermStudents will participate in the course of their chosen J-Term seminar.

 ACM faculty is comprised of experts in their fields.
 Both academics and professionals in their field, ACM faculty provide the MAAH the academic depth and the real-life experience necessary for a well-rounded Art History education.

-For program-related questions, please contact Professor Alan Roberts, Dean of the Marchutz School of Fine Arts.
+For program-related questions, please contact Dr. Yumna Masarwa, Director of the ACM School of Art.